Doctor working with a spine graphic

 What is a sympathectomy?

 Deep inside your chest, a structure called the sympathetic nerve chain runs up and down along your spine.
-It is the part of the nervous system responsible for the fight or flight response.
+It's the part of the nervous system responsible for the fight or flight response.
 During a sympathectomy, a surgeon cuts or clamps this nerve chain.
 This keeps nerve signals from passing through it.

 Why might I need a sympathectomy?

 This procedure is used to treat a condition called hyperhidrosis or abnormally heavy sweating in the palms of the hands, the face, the underarms, and sometimes the feet.
-It's also used for facial blushing, some chronic pain conditions and Raynaud phenomenon — a condition that leads to profound sensitivity to cold temperatures and color changes of the skin.
+It's also used for facial blushing, some chronic pain conditions and Raynaud phenomenon—a condition that leads to profound sensitivity to cold temperatures and color changes of the skin.
 After a sympathectomy, the brain can't send signals to the involved areas to make them sweat, blush, or react to the cold as much.
 This permanent procedure is used as a last resort if other steps, such as antiperspirants or medicines, haven't worked.

 What are the risks of sympathectomy?